 CancerCare provides financial assistance for people with ocular cancer or any cancer that has had a severe impact on vision.
 Grants may be applied towards the costs of transportation, home care, child care, treatment expenses, prescription medications, prosthetic devices and genetic counseling.
 The program is restricted to residents of New York, New Jersey and Connecticut and is funded by a grant from Lavelle Foundation for the Blind.

 CancerCare’s Online Helping Hand is a searchable, online database of financial and practical assistance available for people with cancer.
 This comprehensive online tool features up-to-date contact information and descriptions for hundreds of national and regional organizations offering financial help to people with cancer.
 You can search by diagnosis, zip code and type of assistance.

 EyeCare America provides free or discounted medication through their Patient Assistance Programs as well as Drug Discount Cards for eye care.
 More information is available on the website in order to find medications covered and savings discount card.

 Lions Club International provides resources for a number of different focus areas worldwide.
 A local Lions Club in or near your community may sponsor a program that provides assistance for the purchase of eyeglasses, and access to health-related services, scholarships or educational needs.

 Visit www.lionsclubs.org/en/start-our-approach/club-locator to locate a local Lions Club.

 New Eyes for the Needy

 New Eyes for the Needy helps individuals purchase new prescription eyeglasses through a voucher program for children and adults in the United States who cannot afford glasses on their own.
-Clients must work through a social worker, case worker or agency to submit an Application.
-Applications must be submitted with a copy of a recent eye prescription (applicants must have had their eyes examined within the past 12 months).
+Clients must work through a social service agency or health advocate to submit an application.
+Applications must be submitted with a copy of a recent eye prescription including the pupillary distance measurement (applicants must have had their eyes examined within the past 12 months).